How do you carve wood with power tools?

 Know what to avoid when choosing wood for carving

 Beginners should go for clean wood from a reliable supplier.
-If you are getting it from a lumberyard, brace up for some challenges.
-It is a bit difficult to carve, and more practice makes you a better carver.
+If you get it from a lumberyard, brace up for some challenges.
+Carve is a bit difficult, and more practice makes you a better carver.